-“Fred put me in touch with one of the country’s best prosthetists.
-Long before we had a settlement, I had a new leg and that meant a lot.’’One of Fred’s Clients
+“Pritzker Hageman put me in touch with one of the country’s best prosthetists.
+Long before we had a settlement, I had a new leg and that meant a lot.’’One of Pritzker Hageman’s Clients

 How Much Money Can I Get for the Loss of a Limb?

-Attorneys Fred Pritzker and Eric Hageman recovered $6 million for a woman whose right leg was traumatically amputated in a motorcycle accident and $5.1 million for a man who lost a limb after a semi truck hit his motorcycle.
+Eric Hageman and his team of attorneys at Pritzker Hageman recovered $6 million for a woman whose right leg was traumatically amputated in a motorcycle accident and $5.1 million for a man who lost a limb after a semi truck hit his motorcycle.
 However, every case is different, and past results do not guarantee a similar outcome.

 The amount of money you get for the loss of an arm or leg from a traffic accident will depend on many factors, including (but not limited to) those below:

 - your occupation before the crash and whether the loss of the limb will adversely affect future earnings;

 - your age (part of a loss of income computation);